Home » Business Email Etiquette Blog » Business Email and Spelling Names Correctly

 Let me share my story with you.

-I have folks who email me as “Judy” anyway.
-The thing is — I’m not a Judy.
+My name is displayed on all my sites and in every email I send.
+It’s Judith.
+Some folks email me as “Judy” anyway.
+The thing is, I’m not a Judy.

-As a matter of fact I know two Anthonys.
+I know two Anthonys.
 Neither one goes by Tony.

 In most cases I do not correct these folks, I just continue to sign off as Judith and hope they notice.
 Some do — others do not.